 Copyright:These two films are included on the website with the kind permission of the Walthamstow Amateur Cine Video Club

 All of these class photographs, and one of a group on a school Fieldwork Trip, include a good number of former MDC members – and several of the teaching staff.
 If you have any school photographs that you would like to see in this part of the website, then please get in touch via the Contact Page.

 Walthamstow Guardian & Walthamstow Independent Newspaper Reports

 Markhouse School & Drama Club Members – The McEntee Awards

-The McEntee Award Scheme was established in Walthamstow as a way of recognising the achievements of young people in the Borough – particularly in relation to their contribution to the school, college, club or community organisation to which they belonged – or indeed for their services to the wide’community’l.
+The McEntee Award Scheme was established in Walthamstow as a way of recognising the achievements of young people in the Borough – particularly in relation to their contribution to the school, college, club or community organisation to which they belonged – or indeed for their services to the wider community.

 The Award was given annually to one young person in each Secondary School and one ‘from across the Borough’